svenkreiss/svenkreiss.github.io/content/databench-initial.md

 {% endblock %}
 ```

-You may want to extend the databench `base` template giving you the header and footer and some standard libraries, but you can also write your own.
+You may want to extend the Databench `base` template giving you the header and footer and some standard libraries, but you can also write your own.
 The `block content` is the HTML part of the frontend with fields for the results and an explanation about the algorithm.
 The `block footerscripts` provides the frontend logic.
 It wires the `log` signals to the `#log` field with `databench.genericElements.log($('#log'))`.
 It also starts listening for `status` signals.
 When a `status` signal is received, it executes the callback function where `msg` contains a JSON representation of the dictionary that the backend sent when emitting `status`.

 And last, to make Databench aware of this analysis, add it to the `__init__.py`:
 ```python
 import simplepi
 ```

 This is all that is necessary to create an analysis in Databench.
-Now you can run `databench` in the project-folder and visit [http://localhost:5000](http://localhost:5000) to run and see the output of the analysis.
+Now you can run `databench` in the project-folder and visit `http://localhost:5000` to run and see the output of the analysis.

 ## Plotting with `matplotlib`

 If you like Python, but are not too familiar with `d3.js`, you can use [mpld3](http://mpld3.github.io/) to embed your python plots on the web.
 The `mpld3` website has a nice gallery of examples that should all work in Databench.
-Two of them -- one with a standard plugin and one with a custom plugin -- are `mpld3PointLabel` and `mpld3Drag` which are both included in the [live demos](http://databench-examples-viewer.svenkreiss.com/) and the [databench_examples](https://github.com/svenkreiss/databench_examples) repository.
+Two of them -- one with a standard plugin and one with a custom plugin -- are `mpld3PointLabel` and `mpld3Drag` which are both included in the [live demos](http://databench-examples.trivial.io) and the [databench_examples](https://github.com/svenkreiss/databench_examples) repository.

 ## Parallelization

-Examples with parallel processing cannot be included in the [live demos](http://databench-examples-viewer.svenkreiss.com/) but are included in the [databench_examples](https://github.com/svenkreiss/databench_examples) repository.
+Examples with parallel processing cannot be included in the [live demos](http://databench-examples.trivial.io) but are included in the [databench_examples](https://github.com/svenkreiss/databench_examples) repository.

 The `slowpi` example contains a demo-implementation of using [Redis Queue]() for parallelization.
 The parallelization is fully implemented on the analysis-side without Databench knowing about it.
 Other parallelization techniques like [Celery](http://www.celeryproject.org/) and [RabbitMQ](http://www.rabbitmq.com/) are probably working but are not tested yet.